ArkAung/leetcode_questions/README.md

 ## Thinking processes of LeetCode Questions

-In this repo, I put up all the thinking processes to LeetCode Questions along with easy-to-understand diagrams.
+In this repo, I have put up thinking processes to some of the LeetCode Questions along with easy-to-understand diagrams.
 I hope it helps!

 Problems: